autopkg/nmcspadden-recipes/README.md

 My own collection of recipes for Autopkg.

+**NOTE: Several recipes are deprecated are left purely for historical reasons.**

 ## AppStoreApp Recipe

 This recipe is designed to include an App Store app in Autopkg checks.
 It optionally